The Early Years:

 The General Partner removed the 6% withdrawal fee beginning the first quarter of 2011.

-Effective January 1, 2011, to enhance transparency, commission points paid by borrowers are held in escrow until reviewed by the Limited Partners Committee.
-Further, commission income paid to the General Partners is capped, which directly benefits the Partnership in the form of underwriting point income.
+Effective January 1, 2011, to enhance transparency, commission points paid by borrowers began being held in escrow until reviewed by the Limited Partners Committee.
+Further, commission income paid to the General Partners was capped, which directly benefits the Partnership in the form of underwriting point income.

 Key-man life insurance was acquired on John Lloyd, President, and Laurie Dunlop, CFO.